NikkiSmit/Brooklyn_Collisions/index.md

 <iframe seamless frameborder="0" src="https://public.tableau.com/views/BrooklynAnalysis-Q6_15830637556340/Pedestrians?:display_count=y&publish=yes&:origin=viz_share_link" width = '1200' height = '800' scrolling='yes' ></iframe>

 <p>

-November to January as well as July have the highest monthly averages of pedestrian deaths, with 2015 being the worst year yet, having a yearly average of 46 deaths.
+It is mainly in winter, November to January, that has the highest monthly average of pedestrian deaths.
+However, this average picks up again in the summer during the month of July.
+2015 was so far the worst year, having a yearly average of 46 pedestrian deaths.

 <br>
 </p>